fuzzygroup/wayfarer/docs/basics/halting.md

 {% endhighlight %}

 ## Multithreading considerations
 Every job instance runs inside its own thread.
 When a job signals the `Processor` that it should halt, all other threads will finish their current URI, and process no further URIs.
-Thus, halting is not "immediate", rather the job terminates as soon as possible and your other instances have the chance to get their work done.
+Halting is not "immediate", rather your other instances have the chance to get their work done.